Volkswagen ID.5 GTX review

-It’s very hard to ignore the ID.5 GTX’s eye-watering £58,640 price tag – £5,000 more than you’ll pay for the faster and more engaging BMW i4.
+It’s very hard to ignore the ID.5 GTX’s eye-watering £55,000 price tag – exactly what you’ll pay for the entry-level version of the faster and more engaging BMW i4.
 That’s a lot of money for a Volkswagen, especially considering the ID.5 has some surprisingly cheap-feeling materials inside and uses the same lacklustre infotainment system and touch-sensitive controls as the ID.3 and ID.4.

-Admittedly, the ID.5 GTX comes exclusively in fully loaded Max trim level, which includes everything from 20-inch alloy wheels and an augmented-reality head-up display to a panoramic sunroof and an energy-saving heat pump for warming the cabin.
-But if you don’t want all the luxuries you get with Max, that price is a tough pill to swallow.
+The ID.5 GTX comes in both entry-level Style and fully loaded Max trim levels, with the latter including everything from 20-inch alloy wheels and an augmented-reality head-up display to a panoramic sunroof and an energy-saving heat pump for warming the cabin.

 Therefore, the ID.5 GTX in Max trim should be avoided in favour of the standard Pro Performance model, as it offers plenty of pace for everyday driving and gets the same distinctive roofline.
 For anyone wanting to go faster or looking for a more engaging EV with plenty of room, a Mustang Mach-E will be more enjoyable to drive, while the Kia EV6 in all-wheel-drive form is a faster and more polished package.